opendp/opendp/docs/source/user/combinator-constructors.rst

 Note that ``noisy_sum``'s input domain and input metric come from ``bounded_sum``'s input domain and input metric.
 This is intended to enable further chaining with preprocessors like :py:func:`make_cast <opendp.trans.make_cast>`, :py:func:`make_impute_constant <opendp.trans.make_impute_constant>`, :py:func:`make_clamp <opendp.trans.make_clamp>` and :py:func:`make_bounded_resize <opendp.trans.make_bounded_resize>`.
-See the section on :ref:`transformations` for more information on how to preprocess data in OpenDP.
+See the section on :ref:`transformation-constructors` for more information on how to preprocess data in OpenDP.

 Composition
 -----------